Drought-hit Indian village looks to 'water wives' to quench thirst

 Bhagat, 66, now has three wives, two of whom he married solely to ensure that his household has water to drink and cook.

-“I had to have someone to bring us water, and marrying again was the only option,” said Bhagat, who works as a day laborer on a farm in a nearby village.
+“I had to have someone to bring us water, and marrying again was the only option,” said Bhagat, who works as a day labourer on a farm in a nearby village.

 “My first wife was busy with the kids.
 When my second wife fell sick and was unable to fetch water, I married a third.”